 A little WWII history

 If you are interested in the history of the tower itself, they offer two daily guided tours in a small museum behind the large aquarium at the top.
-Here you will find out a little about the history behind this tower, and some general war history from Vienna.
+Here you will find out a little about the history behind this tower and some general war history from Vienna.
 It takes around 20 minutes including a short movie.
-The guided tour and the movie are initially only in German, but the guides speak a little English.
+The guided tour and the movie are initially only in German but the guides speak a little English.
 Moreover, much of what you are shown is quite self-explanatory.
-With a little history in the bag, it’s time to relax a bit, enjoy the view and chew on all the impressions – or a bite to eat.
+After learning some more WWII history, it’s time to relax a bit, enjoy the view, and chew on all the impressions – or a bite to eat.

 Best view in town

 Although the views are far from bad from neither the Danube Towe (Donauturm) nor the St. Stephen’s Cathedral.
 Nevertheless, I think you get the most interesting view of Vienna from Haus des Meeres.
-On the 9th floor you can go out on the protrusions, clearly seen from the ground.
-Even better when you reach a few meters up, to Ocean´sky Café on the 11th floor, where you have a phenomenal 360° view of Vienna.
+On the 9th floor, you can go out on the former flak placements which are seen from the ground for a good view.
+You get an even better view a few meters up at the Ocean´sky Café on the 11th floor, where you have a phenomenal 360° view of Vienna.
 Furthermore, it is a lovely place to grab a snack or coffee.
-You do not need to redeem a ticket to the aquarium in order to visit the café, but simply take the elevator straight up.
+You do not need to redeem a ticket to the aquarium to visit the café but simply take the elevator straight up.